How current taxation works when a farming spouse dies

 Dear Michael: Under some of the proposals put out under President Biden’s Infrastructure Tax Plan, they state it will only affect the wealthy.
 As a spouse of a farmer, what implications might there be for me in the event of my husband’s death?
 Is there any relief for the spouse of a farmer? – Worried Spouse.

 Dear Worried Spouse: At this point, any talking points about the new tax plan are merely conjecture.
-President Biden already has some Democratic senators saying they will not vote for it and if he does not get literally all of them on board, he will not be able to pass anything.
 However, the fact he is bringing it up now already tells me he is starting to test the waters to see what will and what will not get through.

 One of the things he maintains is the tax on capital gains to wealthy people.
 I will try and explain how taxation works now – although I am not a tax attorney.